BillRaymond/agile-in-action-minima/_posts/2022-06-07-building-a-culture-of-psychological-safety.md

 title: Building a culture of psychological safety
 twitter-text: ''
 guest-details:
-- guest-name: Alla Weinberg, CEO of Spoke and Wheel, Culture Designer, and Author of a Culture of Safety
+- guest-name: Alla Weinberg
+  guest-title: 'CEO of Spoke and Wheel, Culture Designer, and Author
-  guest-title: ''
+    of a Culture of Safety'
   guest-photo: "/uploads/alla.jpg"
   guest-links:
   - guest-link-label: Book